lutireh/lutireh/README.md

 ## About Me
 - 🌎 Brazilian
-- 👨‍🎓 Undergraduate Information System student UNICAMP (5/8)
+- 👨‍🎓 Undergraduate Information System student UNICAMP (6/8)
 - 👨‍💼 Project advisor Atria Jr.
-- 🧠 Interested in Front-End
+- 🧠 Interested in Front-End, studing Android development using Kotlin
 - ⚡ Fun fact: I'm addicted in chimarrão (tipical beverage from the South of Brazil)

 ## Contacts